Study American History with Movies of the American Involvement in World War I and World War II, plus The Roaring Twenties and The Great Depression

 More American History Movies

-Be sure to follow my Pinterest boards US History: Westward Expansion and Middle & High School History.
+Be sure to follow my Pinterest board Middle & High School History.
 You’ll get more great hands-on activities and ideas for teaching American History to your homeschool teens!

 Don’t forget to pin this post so you can refer back to it later!